Rose gold took over the lavish affair, starting with the wedding invitations.

 Flower-girl dresses from Layette, Dallas; flower crowns designed by Jackson Durham Events

-Sterling Stensrud in custom Nardos Imam, and Robert Evans, in Ermenegildo Zegna at Dallas' Mansion on Turtle Creek
+Sterling Stensrud in custom Nardos Imam, and Robert Evans, in Ermenegildo Zegna wed at Dallas' Mansion on Turtle Creek in 2017.

 The tented reception at Rosewood Mansion on Turtle Creek

 Sterling Stensrud and Robert Evans wedding at Dallas' the Mansion on Turtle Creek.

 The hue of the cake matched the Mansion's exterior color exactly.

 Former mayor of New York City Rudy Guliani at the reception

 The getaway: a Rolls-Royce Silver Cloud III from Imperial Limousine and fireworks Pyrotex Inc.